 Walt Disney World Christmas Holiday Celebrations

 Who knows better how to make families happy, especially over the holidays, than Walt Disney World.
-The Christmas holiday celebrations at the Disney properties (Epcot, Hollywood Studios, Magic Kingdom, and Animal Kingdom) are all exceptional; bringing happiness and helping create memories for you and your family.
-Whether you visit the parks for the amazing parades, exceptional food, entertaining stage shows, holiday-clad character greetings, or holiday cheer, you are sure to love the Walt Disney World Christmas holiday celebrations.
+The Christmas holiday celebrations at the Disney properties (Epcot, Hollywood Studios, Magic Kingdom, and Animal Kingdom) are all exceptional, bringing happiness and helping create memories for you and your family.
+Whether you visit the parks for the fantastic parades, outstanding food, entertaining stage shows, holiday-clad character greetings, or holiday cheer, you are sure to love the Walt Disney World Christmas holiday celebrations.

 Disney characters (Chip & Dale, Goofy, Minnie, and Mickey) and even Beauty and the Beast’s Belle are dressed up for the holidays in their Christmas best.